sa2003416/lab-workspace/README.md

 ## 🧹 Clean Folder Policy

 - **Do not create random folders or files** at the top level of the repository.
-- Only the following folders should exist at the root level:
+- Only the following folders should exist at the root level in your repo:
   - `Assignments/`
   - `Final Exam/`
   - `Lab Practice/`
   - `Midterm Exam/`
 - All work must go into its correct folder.

-Keeping a **clean architecture** ensures that your submissions are easy to review and that everyone follows the same structure.
+Maintaining a **clean architecture** ensures that your submissions are easy to review and that everyone follows a consistent structure.

 ---

 ## ✅ Summary
-- Respect the folder structure.
+- Respect the folder structure of your repositories.
 - Place your work in the correct folder.
 - Include both **code** and a **testing sheet** for assignments, midterm, and final exam.
 - Labs go into the `Lab Practice/` folder.